-I know, I know, everyone says how it is the most difficult medium but truthfully, the myth sayers are the ones who can't paint watercolour because they don't try.
+I know, I know, everyone says how it is the most difficult medium but truthfully, the myth sayers are the ones who have given up.

 The main issue most beginners in watercolour painting have is determining what the problem actually is!!

 Sometimes there actually isn't a problem but we've got to that dreadful middle stage and don't know what to do next.
 If you definitely have an issue to solve, read on McDuff!!

 If you decide the composition or design is a problem, redraw the corrected composition on spare paper and re-work the improved version into the painting.
 Yes - that's right paint over it, you might need more paint!